wtmatlock/dtp-comparative-genomics/README.md

 ## Setting up

-Please open up a new Word document to answer the questions and organise any plots as you go along.
+Please open up a new text document to answer the questions and organise any plots as you go along.
 Try to use it like you would a wet-lab notebook: What software did I use?
 What version?
 What command?
 Did anything go wrong?
 How did I fix it?
 Recording this information properly is central to making any computational analysis reproducible, so it's good to get in the habit.

 > The archive `output.zip` available [here](https://doi.org/10.6084/m9.figshare.27981254.v1) contains all the outputs and plots up to the "Classifying *E. coli* sequences" section.